cipheras/cipherginx/README.md

 ![example](../asset/screen.png?raw=true)

 ## Description
 This tool is used for advanced phishing attacks using reverse proxy.
 It can also bypass **2FA** or **2-factor authorization**.
 Captured tokens will be written in the file `token.txt` on successful phish.
-Attack can use this tool to phish any website by creating a suitable configuration.
+Attacker can use this tool to phish victim with any website by creating a suitable configuration and using a signed **SSL\TLS certificate**(victim will see `https` connection).
 Author has already tested it with **gmail, outlook & icloud**, however no orginal config has been uploaded here for security purposes.
 This tool is only to be used as a POC to understand advanced phishing and for **Red Teaming** purposes.
 <br>

 #### Advantages over other similar tools: